Chetan07-code/Chetan07-code/README.md

 - 👀 I’m interested in Full Stack Development
 - 🌱 I’m currently learning React and Node
 - 💞️ I’m looking to collaborate on Web development Projects
-- 📫 How to reach me on twiiter at @cwankhede552
+- 📫 You can reach me on twiiter at @cwankhede552

 <!---
 Chetan07-code/Chetan07-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.